Engine service, repair, and shipping instructions

 a.)
 Parts (other than an engine) – Make sure you carefully pack things so the box could survive a 3' drop.

 b.)
 Engines – If you are sending an engine, use the original box (it must be in good condition) your motor came in.
-Or, better, purchase this heavy duty plastic tote from Lowes for about $14.
-(Unfortunately, Home Depot does not carry the correct type of tote for this purpose.).
-Do not detach the muffler because it will help protect the engine from damage.
-You must detach the throttle and remove the spark plug and air box/cleaner.
+Or, better, purchase this heavy duty plastic tote from Lowes for about $14: item #44066 model #44066 27-gallon black tote with standard snap Lid.
+If you are shipping a Top 80, do not detach the muffler because it will help protect the engine from damage.
+On ALL engines: Detach the throttle and remove the spark plug and air box/cleaner.

 The engine must be TIGHTLY PACKED in (and surrounded with) 1" thick foam, old carpet or padding, or the equivalent so that it CANNOT move inside the shipping container.
 If needed, use foam peanuts, empty water bottles, etc. to ensure that things WILL NOT MOVE inside the tote.
 A fuel tank may be used as padding if it is protected from puncture damage from a screw or sharp edge.